 University, Griffith University, James Cook University, La Trobe University,

-Murdoch University, and Western Sydney University, received 8.5 per cent of
+Murdoch University, and Western Sydney University, received 8.2% of this income

 Network (RUN), made up of CQ University, Federation University, University